ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 # Preface

-This manual describes Adapter for JDBC, an utility replicating modified data in Altibase to other database supporting JDBC.
+This manual describes how to use Migration Center to perform database migration to ALTIBASE.

 #### Audience